tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

-    If you click on "Assign" you can add or change the base-level schema behavior:
+    If you click on "Assign", you can add or change the base-level schema behavior:
     - Time-based Events (ExperienceEvent)
     - Customer Snapshots (Profile)